BigPeet/coding_challenges/advent_of_code/2019/02/notes.md

 After solving the first part of this task, this second Task was added.

-The solution entered:
+The solutions entered:

-First part: 4090689
+* First part: 4090689
-Second part: 7733
+* Second part: 7733